uspki/policies/certificate-policy.md

 This policy and requirements are applicable to all Certification Authorities within a chain of trust under the **US Federal Device Root CA**.
 The requirements are to be flowed down from the Root Certification Authority through all Subordinate Certification Authorities.

-The Federal Public Device PKI conforms to the \<INSERT VERSION> of the guidelines adopted by the Certification Authority/Browser Forum (“CAB Forum”) when issuing publicly trusted certificates, including the Baseline Requirements for the Issuance and Management of Publicly Trusted Certificates (“Baseline Requirements”).
+The Federal Public Device PKI conforms to the Version 1.4.9 of the guidelines adopted by the Certification Authority/Browser Forum (“CA/Browser Forum”) when issuing publicly trusted certificates, including the Baseline Requirements for the Issuance and Management of Publicly Trusted Certificates (“Baseline Requirements”).
 This document is based on the CA/Browser Forum Baseline Requirements, which is licensed under the Creative Commons Attribution 4.0 International License.
 All additions and modifications made to create this document are in the public domain as works of the U.S. Government, and copyright and related rights in the work are waived.

 Additional documents related to the Federal Public Device PKI, such as Certification Practices Statements, Audits, and Subscriber Agreement(s) can be found at \<INSERT URL HERE>.